ChorusOne/fee-manager-contract/README.md

 ## Trust Model

-Chorus One operates the Ethereum validators with this smart contract provides a fee recipient.
+Chorus One operates the Ethereum validators with this smart contract.
+They provide a smart contract that should be used as the validator's fee recipient.
 Users are required to place a significant amount of trust in Chorus One.
-This trust encompasses several key areas:
+This trust encompasses:

-1. **Validator Operation**: Users must trust that Chorus One will operate its validators effectively and in compliance with the network's protocols.
+1. **Validator Operation**: Users trust that Chorus One will operate its validators effectively and in compliance with the network's protocols.
 Slashing penalties are imposed on validators for actions deemed harmful to the network, like double signing or downtime.
-Users need to trust that Chorus One will avoid behaviors that could trigger these penalties, as slashing can lead to a partial loss of the staked assets.
+Users trust that Chorus One will avoid behaviors that could trigger these penalties, as slashing can lead to a partial loss of the staked assets.

 2. **Management of Validator Fees**: Validator fees are a portion of the rewards earned by validators for their service to the network.
-Users must trust that Chorus One will maintain transparency and fairness in setting and distributing these fees and not alter the recipient of these fees without clear communication and rationale.
+Users trust that Chorus One will maintain transparency and fairness in setting and distributing these fees and not alter the recipient of these fees without clear communication and rationale.

-Users should perform due diligence and continually monitor the validator's performance and reputation within the blockchain community.
+Users should perform due diligence and continually monitor the validator's performance and reputation.